 LS-Boat at High Speed in the Aegaen Sea - Picture: EADS/Dornier GmbH

 LS-Boat in Vesion Torpedoes - Picture: EADS/Dornier GmbH

 LS-Boat at High Speed - Picture: EADS/Dornier GmbH

-The series "LS 13 - "LS 34" yet ordered was stopped by the end of the war, the boats "LS 13" - "LS 18" were finished as French war loot with Mercedes Benz Diesels M 507.
-The orders for the other boats were anulled.
+The still ordered series "LS 13" through "LS 34" was stopped by the end of war, boats "LS 13" through "LS 18" were finished as French war-loot.
+The order for the other boats was cancelled.